pivotal/docs-tas-adapter/install.md

 To configure the installation settings:

-1. If you do not already have a secret containing a certificate and private keypair for HTTPS ingress to the Application Service Adapter API:
+1. If you do not already have a secret containing a certificate and private key pair for HTTPS ingress to the Application Service Adapter API:
-   * If you have a certificate and private keypair, create a secret.
+   * If you have a certificate and private key pair, create a secret containing them:

       ```bash
       kubectl create namespace API-TLS-SECRET-NAMESPACE